 English Spelling is screwed up.
 Though if you’re literate enough to read this sentence, you probably already know that.
+Even if you won your elementary school spelling bee, you’ve almost certainly come across words that are tough to spell or hard to pronounce.
 The real question is, what can we do to make it more logical?
 I’ve given a lot of thought to the matter and come to the conclusion, not much.

 On the surface, spelling reform seems easy.
 All we have to do is take words with funky spelling, like “through”, and rewrite them more phonetically: “thru”.
 Or we could take “though” and rewrite it “tho”.
 Makes sense, right?